emberjs/website/assets/docs/handlebars.md

 {{/if}}
 </pre>

-NOTE: Handlebars will not render the block if the argument passed evaluates to `false`, `undefined`, `null` or `[]` (i.e., any "falsy" value).
+Handlebars will not render the block if the argument passed evaluates to `false`, `undefined`, `null` or `[]` (i.e., any "falsy" value).

 If the expression evaluates to falsy, we can also display an alternate template